 Create a Water Wall

 If you have a big piece of plywood, old lattice, or even a privacy fence, plus some plastic jugs and bottles, you can create a water wall that will delight your toddler or preschooler.
 Grab soda bottles, milk jugs, and other containers with a spout, and clean tem out, then head outside.

-Attach the plastic bottles, jugs, and containers to the board or fence with ties, staples, or screws (something that can’t be undone by little hands easily.
+Attach the plastic bottles, jugs, and containers to the plywood, fence, or other vertical surface using zip ties, staples, or screws (something that can’t be undone by little hands easily).
 Aim or arrange the spouts and openings downward to allow waterways or waterfalls to be created when water is poured on the top.
-Make sure to not position them too high for your child to reach!
-Place a basin or large tub at the bottom to catch the water as it flows down.
+Make sure to not position them too high for your child to reach, and be sure to place a basin or large tub at the bottom to catch the water as it flows down.
 Give your child a cup to use and off they go!
-See here for more inspiration.

 Create a DIY sprinkler for your little ones to run through with a large bottle and your garden hose.
 Simply wash out the soda bottle and decide how you want the sprinkler to work.
 If you want to lay the bottle on its side and allow the water to spray upward, place a line of holes down one side.
 If you want to stand it up or hang the sprinkler, poke holes all around.
 Then, attach the hose to the bottle with enough gaffer or duct tape to create a seal.
 If you’d like to hang the bottle, head to the hardware store for a 3/4 inch female swivel hose adapter which will connect the hose to the bottle.
 Turn on the water and voila!
 Check out the inspiration here.